-An operative progress note shall be documented in the electronic medical record immediately after surgery and shall include operative report information, including date and time, names, findings, technical procedures used, specimens removed, and postoperative diagnosis, and estimated blood loss.
+An operative progress note shall include operative report information, including date and time, names, findings, technical procedures used, specimens removed, and postoperative diagnosis, and estimated blood loss.
 For purposes of this paragraph, "immediately after surgery" means upon completion of surgery and before the patient is transferred to the next level of care.
 If the surgeon accompanies the patient from the operating room to the next unit or area of care, the note can be documented in that unit or area of care.
-The operative progress note shall be documented in the electronic medical record by the surgeon immediately after surgery.